neoito-hub/learningHub/content/ui-mastery/9-workshop-practice-2.md

 * Images, CSS, JS should be compressed.
 * Don't use inline CSS.
 * 'How does it work' section should have hover effect.
-* Faq section should be accordion
+* Faq section should be accordion.

 ## Check the performance Audit